sontung/boom/README.md

 ## 18th Feb, 2015

+Updating wall sprite and the stone sprite denoting an extra explode buff.

+## 17th Feb, 2015

-Updating character sprites and the heart sprite for denoting an extra live buff.
+Updating character sprites and the heart sprite denoting an extra live buff.
 Now the game has 2 characters for players to choose, male character and female character.

 ## 14th Feb, 2015